datacentral-creator/datacentral-creator.github.io/specs.md

 ## Extensions

-Extensions are external programs integrated directly into the Server component (Server.exe)
+Extensions are (locally run) external programs integrated directly into the Server component (Server.exe)

 ### [The solid project](https://solidproject.org/)
 The solid project is used to store the data.
 The add ons File_read and File_set are interfaces to the solid project.
 All data should flow throgh these interfaces allowing you to terminate any given add-ons acess to your data from within the solid project.